dazuma/erl2ex/README.md

 *   Invoking function macros as function names is not working; Erlang's parser rejects the syntax `?A()()` although the preprocessor can smooth it out.
 *   Record declarations with type info (e.g. `-record(foo, {field1 :: integer}).`) are not supported.
 Currently the converter drops the types.
 Additionally, record types are not yet supported.
 *   Binary expressions with complex or combination size/type specs are not supported, and cause the converter to crash.
 An example is `<<1:16/integer-signed-native>>`.
 This seems to be a limitation of Elixir itself.
+*   Defining a function with the same name as an auto-imported BIF from Kernel causes an error.
+(Example: inspect/1 in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_aliases.erl).
+May need to limit the auto-imports.
+*   Strange function names that are exported cannot be mangled and need to be handled differently.
+(Examples in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_bootstrap.erl).
+Note this file also fails because the name `__info__` is special.
+*   The Elixir compiler doesn't seem to like functions with too many clauses.
+(Example: https://github.com/benoitc/erlang-idna/blob/master/src/idna_unicode_data2.erl).
+Not sure if this is just an Elixir limitation.

 ### Incomplete features